amos-the-blessed/Fair-Tech-Collective/README.md

 This README will list all the scripts and a short summary of what they do.
 The data used in this analysis can be acquired from the following places:

 Python Files
-Counts_of_pollutants_plot_4910, 4911, 4912, 4913, 4914.py:  These scripts were used to generate the following plots.
-One of the early plots we looked into during the project.
+Counts_of_pollutants_plot_4910, 4911, 4912, 4913, 4914.py:  These scripts were used to generate the plots showing pollutants released over time in locations 4910, 4911, 4912, 4913, 4914.
+Although not used in the report, these plots were one of the early visuals explored during the project.

 Plotting_individual_pollutants_richmond.py: This script was used in creating plots for individual pollutants in Richmond.